 Funds are non-transferable, including between Campus Cash and Dragon Dollars.

-Funds are required to be spent by Spring Commencement of each academic year (date will be posted on GET Funds website).
+Funds are required to be spent by May 30 of each year.
 Funds not used will be forfeited.

 IMMEDIATELY report lost or stolen cards to MSUM Public Safety, 218.477.2449.